-Winsor & Newton Artists’ Water Colours — the true professional watercolor!
+Winsor & Newton Professional Water Colours – Finest watercolor paints today!

-For over 175 years, Winsor & Newton have been creating some of the world’s finest art materials!
-One of their most popular and well-beloved lines is the classic Artists’ Water Colour range.
-Made with the finest ingredients and meticulous, time-honored processes, Winsor & Newton Artists’ Water Colours are some of the finest watercolor paints on the planet today.
+Made with the finest ingredients and meticulous, time-honored processes, Winsor & Newton Professional Water Colours are some of the finest watercolor paints on the planet today.
 Let’s learn a little about them, shall we?

-Primary Color Palettes for Winsor & Newton Professional Water Colours
+Primary Color Palettes for Winsor & Newton Professional Watercolors

-- The three Primary Colors in the range are Winsor Lemon, Winsor Blue (Red Shade) and Permanent Rose.
+- The three Primary Colors in the range are:

 Transparency and Opacity